Roses, Spain: Fortification

 In the first decades of the 16th century, Roses suffered repeated attacks by privateers from North Africa.
-To counter the threat, Charles V ordered the construction of extensive fortifications in 1543.
+To counter the threat, Charles V ordered the construction of extensive fortifications, the Ciutadella, in 1543.
 In spite of the precautions, a naval squadron led by the Turkish admiral Barbarossa attacked and plundered the town some months later.
 After substantial revisions, the fortifications were completed in 1553, under Charles's son Philip II.
 The entire medieval town was enclosed by a bastioned pentagonal wall (illustration, below).

 The defensive system was supplemented by the Castell de la Trinitat, some 2.5 km to the east.
 The town received a permanent military garrison, which profoundly changed its character.
 To minimise friction between the citizenry and the soldiers, barracks were constructed, but did not prevent the gradual movement of part of the population to outside the walls, where the modern town of Roses now is.

 In the following centuries, the fortifications were severely tested.
 In 1645, during the Catalan Revolt, French troops besieged Roses and captured it.
 The Treaty of the Pyrenees (1659) restored the town to Spain.

 In 1693, during the War of the Grand Alliance the French captured the town again.
 This time the French occupation lasted until the Peace of Ryswick in 1697.
 In 1712, during the War of the Spanish Succession, Austrian troops tried to take the city, but were driven off.
 In 1719, during the War of the Quadruple Alliance, the French again attacked, but failed to take Roses.